 Social Media is not real life.
 People have different reasons why they do these things.
 And some are not actually bad.
 It’s not something to hold a grudge over.
 Just like you have someone on your block, unfriend, unfollow, or declined friend request list, it’s inevitable that you may find yourself on such a list.

-Once you delete a friend request, the person that sent the request will not get any notification.
+Once you delete a friend request, the person who sent the request will not get any notification.
 They will also not be able to send another friend request for a whole year.

 This means that the person who sent the request might have deleted the friend request, or you may have already declined the friend request.
 This can also signify that the person who sent the request deleted their account.